Tumiz/CodeLinkQt/README.md

 # CodeLinkQt
 A Simulink Like IDE for lua，based on QT.

-It is the way Simulink chose.
+It follows the way Simulink chose.

 It is used to process image with GUI showing data flow.